mmbman/Katagiri/1979-06-10-Fukanzazengi-Lecture2.md

 ##### 47:47

 **Question**: Roshi?
-Sometimes so many things come up, especially the first couple days of sesshin, seems like it takes an enormous effort to return to the breath.
+Sometimes so many things come up, especially the first couple days of sesshin, [it] seems like it takes an enormous effort to return to the breath.
 Is that – should we use effort?

 **Katagiri**: Uh, enormous effort – we cannot continue enormous effort.
 So, sometimes.
 Don't attach to enormous effort constantly.
 Sometimes enormous effort makes you exhaust[ed].
 At that time, forget it!
 Just *relax*, okay? *[the group laughs]* Just relax!
 And, you know, taking a breath, and short breath, and long breath.
 Letting it go.